 2. Whoever Says it, Burns

-The class is divided into 2 groups.
+The class is divided into two groups.
 Two students, one from each group, leave the classroom.
 The teacher tells the secret to the groups.
 Depending on the subject, it can be a formula, a vocabulary, a technical term, or a historical event.
 The two students come back to class.
 One after the other ask their group a question.
-Important: If one of the group members says the word, he or she “burns” and the game is over.
+Important: If one of the group members says the word, he or she “burns,” and the game is over.
 The group whose student first guessed the term wins.

 3. Right or Wrong